-Ivy Bank also offers an Indexed Savings account, which currently earns 0.64% APY (59 bps higher than it was in March).
-The rate for daily balances of $2.5k+ resets at the beginning of each calendar month and is indexed to the One-Month Treasury Yield (1.19% as of June 16, 2022).
+Ivy Bank also offers an Indexed Savings account, which currently earns 2.00% APY (205 bps higher than in March 2022).
+The rate for daily balances of $2.5k+ resets at the beginning of each calendar month and is indexed to the One-Month Treasury Yield (2.23% as of August 19, 2022).
 An example of that indexing occurred in late 2018 and early 2019 when the One-Month Treasury Yields were around 2.40%, which was higher than most online savings account rates at that time.

-Headquartered in Cambridge, Massachusetts, Ivy Bank is the “digital-only division” of Cambridge Savings Bank, Massachusetts’ eighth largest bank.
+Headquartered in Cambridge, Massachusetts, Ivy Bank is the “digital-only division” of Cambridge Savings Bank, the eighth largest bank headquartered in Massachusetts.
 Ivy Bank opened its virtual doors for business in July 2021.

 U.S. citizens and residents of the United States, 18 years or older, with a valid Social Security number and a valid e-mail address are eligible to open an account.
 (The fine print on the Open an Account page reads “California residents are not eligible for Ivy Bank products and services.”)

 Any of the five accounts Ivy Bank offers (including the High-Yield Savings account) can only be opened online.